 When you're done, click Save This Address.

-On the next screen, click Ship From This Address next to the address that you just entered.
+6. Now, click Ship from This Address next to the address that you just created.

-If you selected a shipping option besides "Carrier of Your Choice", you can print a pre-paid shipping label on the next page, and then attach it to the box that you're shipping your items in.
-Otherwise, you can print a shipping label when you take your package to the post office.
+9. If you selected the option for a pre-paid shipping label, you can print it on the next page, and then attach it to the box that you're shipping your items in.
+Otherwise, you can take care of this when you take your package to the post office.

 Either way, you can now pack your items, apply the proper postage, and send them off.
 Be sure to do this within a week of submitting your trade-in request, or it will automatically be cancelled!

 10. Once your package is received, you'll receive credit on your account.
 To check this: